aprilxu18/Stable-Matching-Model/README.md

     to be quite difficult, and we couldn't figure out how to map one element to another while preserving their relative preferences and matches.

-Another aspect in which our goals changed was with our target goal; we initially were going to find a way to check if stable matchings are unique, and this would be accomplished by seeing if the final matches are the same for the same instance where the `Man` proposing as the `Woman` proposing.
-However, because of the nature of this algorithm (captured in our `matchFreeElt` predicate), it seemed as though Forge would be unable to support maintaining all of this information, as these would be two separate instances.
-Consequently, our target goal ended up just being verifying a few basic properties of the Gale Shapley algorithm, such as how everyone gets married, and matches are stable.

-We were, however, able to verify additional properties of Gale-Shapley not in our original goals;
-namely, Gale-Shapley always makes progress:
+We were, however, able to implement the Gale-Shapley algorithm and verify additional properties not in our original goals.
+Specifically, we showed that Gale-Shapley always made progress:
 - the number of proposals is monotonically increasing: the Gale-Shapley algorithm never fails to make proposals or decreases, until the algorithm is finished.
 - the number of matches is also monotonically increasing: the Gale-Shapley algorithm never removes